EthanJWright/vs-tasks.nvim/README.md

 # VS Tasks

-Load and run tasks in a project that conform to VS Code's [Editor Tasks](https://code.visualstudio.com/docs/editor/tasks)
+Telescope plugin to load and run tasks in a project that conform to VS Code's [Editor Tasks](https://code.visualstudio.com/docs/editor/tasks)

 ## Features